 No, we didn’t.
 We thought as much to make the talk about Acrobat last, since you can easily encrypt your PDF online with Adobe Acrobat why would you still want to get it.

 Adobe Acrobat password protection feature is only available on the Pro plan, if you want to get your hands on it you need to subscribe or start a free trial.

 You can still have it with their 7 days free trial.
 If you download the Adobe Acrobat Pro free trial version you’ll be able to use the password protection for any documents.

 1. Navigate to the Adobe Acrobat Pro DC free trial page and click on the ‘Get Started’ button.
 If you don’t have an Adobe Creative Cloud account yet, you’ll need to sign up.
 Type in your email in the box.

-4. From the new window choose your password settings.
-You can password protect your PDF to limit how users can edit the file, or require one when the file is open.
+6. From the new window choose your password settings.
+You can password protect your PDF to limit users from editing the file, or require one when the file is open.
 Type your preferred password, and click Apply.

 Note: If you just want to use Adobe Acrobat to password protect your PDF be sure to cancel before the 7 days trial ends.

-If you’re creating a password for your document, make sure you’ve got the right idea to create a better and stronger password that will be very hard for others to comprehend.
-For a start, make sure you’re using a combination of upper and lowercase letters, numbers, and symbols.
-If you’re worried about forgetting your password, you can always use a password manager like LastPass and keeper.
+If you’re worried about forgetting your password, you can always use a password manager like LastPass and Dashlane.
 And make sure you don’t use the password you use for other services if you’re sending it to someone else.